Building & Installation

 External Package

-See this GitHub project as an example of integrating slang using this method.
+See the examples/-DSLANG_EXAMPLE_METHOD=package) as an example of integrating slang using this method.

 FetchContent